Barry Glendenning

 Barry Glendenning (born 12 March 1973) is an Irish sports journalist who holds the position of deputy sports editor on the guardian.co.uk website run by UK newspaper The Guardian.

-Glendenning was born in Birr, County Offaly and attended Cistercian College, Roscrea; then he studied for a B.A. degree at University College Dublin (UCD), which however, he did not complete due to poor academic ability.
+Glendenning was born in Birr, County Offaly and attended Cistercian College, Roscrea; then he studied for a B.A. degree at University College Dublin (UCD), which however, he did not complete.

+He is named after Welsh rugby player Barry John.

 Career

 Glendenning is currently deputy sports editor at guardian.co.uk and best known for his work on The Guardians football podcast Football Weekly, of which Glendenning has claimed he is ‘the beating heart’.
 He also regularly contributes to the site's satirical daily email service, The Fiver.
 He is often responsible for the Guardian Unlimited "minute-by-minute reports", which feature live text coverage of Premier League, Champions League and international matches and other sports.

 Glendenning can also be heard co-hosting the Warm-Up with Max Rushden on Talksport on Sunday mornings from 11am to 1pm.
 A particular feature of the show is the game "Culverhouse" which is a football based version of the game "Mornington Crescent" from 1970s radio show I'm Sorry I Haven't a Clue.
 He once recorded a TV pilot with Rushden and Paul Merson.
 The pilot proved unsuccessful when Rushden and Glendenning asked Merson whether he would rather have spoons for hands or forks for feet.

 Glendenning has been described as having "the sexiest voice on radio" by singer Liz McClarnon.